Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: The New York Times

-The U.S. government and members of Congress have recently been reviewing Apple’s deal with Alibaba, concerned that Apple’s partnership with a Chinese company could help rivals improve their AI capabilities, expand censored chatbots, and make Apple vulnerable to censorship and data-sharing laws in China.
+The US government and members of Congress have recently been reviewing Apple’s deal with Alibaba, concerned that Apple’s partnership with a Chinese company could help rivals improve their AI capabilities, expand censored chatbots, and make Apple vulnerable to Chinese censorship and data-sharing laws.

-If forced to abandon the Alibaba deal, the damage to Apple would be more severe, since China accounts for nearly 20% of its global revenue.
-Without Alibaba’s support, the iPhone could fall behind domestic rivals like Huawei and Xiaomi.
+If forced to abandon the Alibaba deal, the damage to Apple would be more severe, since China accounts for nearly 20% of the company's global revenue.
+Without Alibaba's support, the iPhone could fall behind domestic rivals like Huawei and Xiaomi.

-During a meeting in March, White House officials and the bipartisan China Commission asked Apple questions about the terms of the partnership, what data would be shared, and whether the company had signed a legal commitment with China.
+During a meeting in March, White House officials and the bipartisan China Commission asked Apple a number of questions about the terms of the partnership, what data would be shared, and whether the company had signed a legal commitment with the Chinese side.
 Many of the questions Apple could not answer.

-The US increasingly views AI as a tool with potential military uses, with the technology capable of coordinating attacks and operating drones.
-As a result, the US is looking to limit Beijing’s access to AI, including cutting off its ability to produce and buy AI chips.
-Some in the Trump administration have even proposed blacklisting Alibaba and other Chinese AI companies from doing business with US companies.
+The US increasingly sees AI as a tool that can be used for military purposes.
+This technology has the ability to coordinate attacks and operate unmanned vehicles.
+Therefore, the US is looking for ways to limit Beijing's access to AI, including cutting off its ability to produce and buy AI chips.
+Some opinions in the Trump administration have even proposed putting Alibaba and other Chinese AI companies on a list that prohibits transactions with US businesses.

 Apple, the White House and Alibaba all declined to comment.
 Alibaba Chairman Joe Tsai confirmed the partnership in February.

-US lawmakers worry that if Apple leads the way, other US companies will follow suit, helping to strengthen China’s AI power.
-Companies like Baidu and ByteDance could then use the improved technology to aid the Chinese military.
+US lawmakers worry that if Apple leads the way, other US companies will follow suit, contributing to China's AI power.
+Companies like Baidu and ByteDance could then use the improved technology to support the Chinese military.

 Greg Allen, director of the Wadhwani Center for AI at CSIS, said Apple’s support for Alibaba runs counter to bilateral efforts to slow Beijing’s AI progress.
 “The United States is in an AI race with China.
 We can’t let American companies fuel our competitors,” he said.

-Last year, Apple introduced Apple Intelligence, a new set of AI features for the iPhone that includes notification summaries, email dictation, and a smarter Siri assistant.
-The company partnered with OpenAI to integrate ChatGPT for iPhone users in the US.
+Last year, Apple introduced Apple Intelligence, a new set of AI features for the iPhone, including notification summaries, email dictation, and a smarter Siri assistant.
+It partnered with OpenAI to integrate ChatGPT for iPhone users in the US.
 But since OpenAI doesn’t operate in China, Apple needed a local partner to provide a comparable experience.
 After negotiating with several companies, Apple chose Alibaba and applied for an AI license from the Chinese government.

-It is unclear when the AI features will be rolled out in China, but Cook did say that iPhone sales are better in markets where Apple Intelligence is available.
+It is unclear when the AI features will be rolled out in China.
+Cook only revealed that iPhone sales are better in markets where Apple Intelligence is available.

-The US Congress is particularly concerned about Apple having to seek Beijing’s permission in an area that is shaping its future, fearing that Apple will have to make concessions that will inadvertently put it under the control of the Chinese government.
+The US Congress is particularly concerned about Apple having to seek Beijing’s permission in an area that is shaping its future.
+They fear that Apple will have to make concessions and inadvertently put itself under the control of the Chinese government.

-If the partnership with Alibaba fails, Apple could lose a major iPhone distribution channel in China, said Richard Kramer, an expert at Arete Research.
+If the partnership with Alibaba fails, Apple could lose a major iPhone distribution channel in China, said Richard Kramer, an expert at research firm Arete.
 Meanwhile, Chinese competitors are actively integrating AI into their devices, making the iPhone experience less competitive.

 “Users may still buy iPhones, but the experience will no longer be superior,” he said.